 They also both support Dolby Atmos audio for those with a compatible system or soundbar, through a free, downloadable Dolby Access application.

 Where the two consoles differ is that the Xbox One X is a lot faster and more accessible for all 4K video playback.
 It locks onto the 4K video streams on Netflix and Amazon a tad quicker, and it starts up 4K Blu-rays much more swiftly.
-Indeed, the One X will play all 4K Blu-rays almost instantly, where the One S even struggles to recognise them at times.
+Indeed, the One X will play all 4K Blu-rays almost instantly, where the One S takes longer.